-Weekly assignments will be given on most Wednesdays.
+Homework assignments will be given on a weekly basis.
 Turn them in during class in a week.
+(Rules on late homework submissions: 30% penalty if submitted on the same day, and NOT accepted afterwards.)
 A solution set will be posted at the course website.
-Students are encouraged to use computer programs such as Matlab and Mathematica to solve these problems.
+Students are encouraged to use computer programs such as Matlab to solve these problems.
 Some assignments will require the use of a free Matlab toolbox, FERUM (See below).